devopscenter/dcBootstrap/README.md

         ```
         NOTE: The developers other than the first one will have their AWS keys created for them
         when they run RUN-ME-FIRST.sh.
 These keys will be put alongside any other keys in the
-        $HOME/.aws/config and $HOME/.aws/credentials associated with the customer name that is given
+        $HOME/.aws/config and $HOME/.aws/credentials associated with the profile name (customer name)
-        when RUN-ME-FIRST.sh is executed.
+        that is given when RUN-ME-FIRST.sh is executed.
         ```

 - determine the directory on the shared drive (or someplace on your local system if there is only one